 A cold or hot room above the garage (i.e. bonus room) is a common problem.
-Since the outside walls of the garage are often not insulated, you should make sure the garage ceiling is properly insulated.
-Builders sometimes forget to insulate the floor of this type of room.
+This problem is typically due to low levels of insulation in the garage walls, a poorly insulated garage door, and significant air leaks in the garage.
+Garages are built for cars and yard equipment and, therefore, are often not well insulated.
+To address this, you need to make sure the garage ceiling is properly insulated.
+Builders sometimes forget to insulate the floor (garage ceiling) of this type of room.
 You should also check to ensure the room's ceiling is properly insulated and that there are no major air leaks.
-Also, have an HVAC expert check the air flow and ducts to the bonus room to make sure the ducts are connected and delivering air.
+In addition, have an HVAC expert check the air flow and ducts to the bonus room to make sure the ducts are connected and delivering air.